 Our verdict: False

-Different studies have shown that the functionality of a refurbished phone is as good as of a new one in terms of battery life and launching apps happens as fast or marginally slower which is hardly noticeable.
-Battery health of refurbished phones is at least at 80% of its original capacity and before being available to buy, refurbished phones are going through a rigorous testing process to check for any issues or faulty parts which are replaced if required.
-As we mentioned previously, refurbished phones have return policies provided by the retailer which helps if you’re not happy with the phone received and decide to return or exchange it.
+Different studies have shown that the functionality of a refurbished phone is as good as a new one in terms of battery life and launching apps happens just as fast or marginally slower which is hardly noticeable.
+Battery health of refurbished phones is at least at 80% of its original capacity and before being available to buy, refurbished phones go through a rigorous testing process to check for any issues or faulty parts which are replaced if required.
+As we mentioned previously, refurbished phones have return policies provided by the retailer which helps if you’re not happy with the phone received and gives you the option to return or exchange it.

 Our verdict: False

-We know how important it is to buy refurbished phones from a reputable retailer, that’s why on our refurbished phones comparison retailers are reliable companies and are able to safeguard buyers of any risk.
+We know how important it is to buy refurbished phones from a reputable retailer, that’s why in our Refurbished Phones Explained guide we list retailers that are trusted and are safeguard buyers of any risk.

 Our verdict: False

-Refurbished phones are graded depending on their cosmetic condition to indicate the physical appearance of the phone.
-When buying a refurbished phone paying attention to the condition the phone is listed under is what will explain the look and feel of it, so the buyer knows what to expect from the phone.
+Refurbished phones are graded depending on their cosmetic condition in order to indicate the physical appearance of the phone.
+When buying a refurbished phone, paying attention to the listed condition is important, because it determines what the buyer will expect when the phone arrives.

-Retailers at Compare and Recycle grade refurbished phones from Pristine (almost like new) to Average (with noticeable wear and tear) to manage buyer expectations.
+Refurbished phone retailers recommended by Compare and Recycle grade refurbished phones from Pristine (almost like new) to Average (with noticeable wear and tear) in order to manage buyer expectations.
 Prices on refurbished phones will vary depending on the condition of the phone, so you can choose to go for a lower grade to save more.

 Our verdict: False